 - Funds their cost of managing forests;

 - Makes forests an attractive land use option; and,

 - Reduces demand for illegal wood.

 But when it comes to knowing where a wood product originates, most wood you buy is probably a mystery wood.
 It was brought to you by people you hope are nice.
 From somewhere you hope is managed sustainably, or at least in accordance with the local laws.
-Unless you logged the timber (or bought the logs in the forest), delivered it to the sawmill, and watched the logs be milled into lumber, it’s extremely difficult to to know where a wood product originated.
+Unless you logged the timber (or bought the logs in the forest), delivered it to the sawmill (or milled them yourself), and watched the logs be milled into lumber, it’s extremely difficult to to know where a wood product originated.
 And if you don’t know where it originated, how can you know whether it’s “good” wood?

 Mystery wood and old ways

 Traditional methods have failed to reveal the origins of mystery wood.
 It used to be that a company’s claim of sustainability was sufficient information about the origin.
 Unfortunately, decades of greenwashing have eroded trust in such messaging.